-In consultation with external remuneration consultants (refer to the section 'use of remuneration consultants' below), the Nomination and Remuneration Committee has structured an executive remuneration framework that is market competitive and complementary to the reward strategy of the consolidated entity.
+In consultation with external remuneration consultants (refer to the section 'Use of remuneration consultants' below), the Nomination and Remuneration Committee has structured an executive remuneration framework that is market competitive and complementary to the reward strategy of the consolidated entity.
+The Nomination and Remuneration Committee has engaged external advisors to develop a simplified remuneration framework which will provide increased transparency, shareholder alignment, lower pay volatility and increased predictability for key management personnel.